-The total emissions for Optima amount to 611 t CO2e for calendar year 2015.
+The total emissions for Optima amount to 500 t CO2e for calendar year 2016.

 Of these, 3% are caused by consumption of fuels for vehicles and heating (Scope 1).
 Emissions from purchased energy (Scope 2) also amount to 3%.
 The majority of emissions, with 94%, are other indirect emissions that occur along the value chains.

-Compared to the previous year, absolute emissions have increased notably, mainly due to much higher sales and production figures.
+Compared to the previous year, absolute emissions have decreased notably from 611 t CO2e to 500 t CO2e by 18%, mainly due to lower sales and connected lower production figures.
 Within Scope 3, especially the category of Purchased Goods & Services influences our emissions balance.
 This category includes the energy related emissions of contract manufacturing as well as value chain emissions of the materials used in production.
 The following graphic shows the share of emissions within Scope 3.
 Besides the absolute emission amounts, we calculate our "emission intensity", i.e. the relative emissions per piece of production output.
 This provides a clearer view of improvements in efficiency, even if the absolute carbon footprint is increasing due to growth in business activity.
-From 2014 to 2015, relative emissions could be significantly reduced by 32%, to a value of 88 g CO2e per piece of output produced (including Scope 1, 2 and 3 emissions).
-Besides an optimized production structure and planning, this was also due to changes in the product palette and scale effects of largely increased production volume.
-For 2016/17, emissions per output may be more stable.
+From 2015 to 2016, relative emissions increased slightly from 88 g CO2e to a value of 93 g CO2e per piece of output produced (including Scope 1, 2 and 3 emissions).

-- ✓ Relative emissions reduced by over 30% - ✓ Two successful on-site supplier audits addressing ecological issues
+- ✓ Absolute emissions reduced by 18% - ✓ Three successful on-site supplier audits addressing ecological issues